Safeguarding Is Everyone’s Responsibility

 Greenacre School recognises and is committed to fulfilling its statutory duties, roles and responsibilities under Section 175 Education Act (2002), the Children Act (1989) and Section 42-46 of the Care Act (2014) in ensuring each and every learner is protected and safeguarded against potential harm and abuse.

-Below are photographs of the school’s Designated Safeguarding Lead (DSL) Dan Foster and Deputy Designated Safeguarding Leads, Sue Dalton, Amy Jeffries, Laura Adamson & Cherie Miller.
+Below are photographs of the school’s Designated Safeguarding Lead (DSL) Laura Oxley and Deputy Designated Safeguarding Leads, Cherie Miller, Elaine Padgett, Tom O’Hara, Kirsty Taylor, Tania Rushforth, Amy Jeffries and Terri Dalton

 Our Safeguarding Policy can be found on the Policies and Procedures page.